6 Saggy Skin Myths You Should Never Believeby Gidon Lev Eli___ 21.1.2019

 Plastic surgery is the best solution to the problem

 There was a time when going under the knife was the only option to correct skin sagging problems.
 Thankfully, that is not the case these days.
-Mild to moderate drooping of the skin, particularly in the face, neck, and chin areas can be resolved by non-invasive methods such as a laser skin tightening treatment.
+Mild to moderate drooping of the skin, particularly in the face, neck, and chin areas can be resolved by non-invasive methods such as a laser skin tightening and face contouring treatments.